Roxy Ephemeris

 Legacy ephemeris libraries were built for desktop software.
 We are in 2026.

 Every other astrology API in this category is a thin layer over a C library designed in the 1990s for desktop chart software.
 That architecture does not fit AI agents, multi-agent systems, serverless, or edge runtimes.
-Roxy Ephemeris was built for those from day one.
+Roxy Ephemeris was built for those from day one: the groundwork began in early 2020 and we launched in 2024, built from the ground up by a product-first team, and it has grown by word of mouth ever since.

 Legacy ephemeris stack